 - Where data has to be erased to comply with a legal obligation;

 - Where a right to object to direct marketing or the right to object to processing has been exercised.

 Examples of limitations to your right of erasure include:

-Our compliance with legal obligations to retain client records for certain periods of time (as detailed above); and
+- Our compliance with legal obligations to retain customer records for certain periods of time (as detailed above); and

 You have the right to restrict our processing of your personal data in the following circumstances:

-If you wish to exercise this right please contact the Data Protection Officer at the address overleaf with the full details.
+If you wish to exercise this right, please contact the Data Protection Officer at the address below with the full details.

 You have the right to object to us processing your personal data in the following circumstances:

 If you have a complaint regarding the way we are processing your personal data, please address it with us in the first instance in the hopes that we will be able to resolve the matter with you.
-However, if you do not want to address your concerns to us, or we have failed to satisfactorily respond to your complaint, you have the right to complain to the Data Protection Supervisor.
+However, if you do not want to address your concerns to us, or we have failed to satisfactorily respond to your complaint, you have the right to complain to the Isle of Man Information Commissioner.